jt14den/intermed-py/Analyzing Mosquito Data Short.md

-* remember how we sliced off parts of strings last week
+* remember how we sliced off parts of strings earlier
 * we can reuse that here